Streamlined Consolidated LEA Improvement Plan (S-CLIP) Survey

-Atlanta Public Schools (APS) is requesting feedback on the development of its plan to support student learning with the funds received through the American Rescue Plan Act (ARP) of 2021.
-Please review the PowerPoint presentation on this page for an overview of the district’s plan for ARP funds.
+During the 2021-2022 school year, Atlanta Public Schools (APS) requested feedback on the development of its plan to support student learning with the funds received through the American Rescue Plan Act (ARP) of 2021.
+Please review the PowerPoint presentation on this page for an overview of the district's plan for ARP funds.

 President Biden signed the American Rescue Plan Act (ARP) of 2021 into law on March 11, 2021.
-The law provides $1.9 trillion in COVID-19 relief, including allocations of roughly $125 billion for the K-12 education system.
-APS is slated to receive just over $200 million to help address the impact of the COVID-19 pandemic on APS students.
+The law provides $1.9 trillion in COVID-19 relief, including roughly $125 billion in allocations for the K-12 education system.
+APS was slated to receive just over $200 million to help address the impact of the COVID-19 pandemic on APS students.
 ARP funds have been provided to school districts for the following:

 - Provide for a safe return to in-person instruction consistent with CDC guidance on reopening schools.